polymake/polybundle/README.md

 polymake bundle for Mac OS

+2020-03-03 fixes for catalina, polymake version 4.0, support for polyDB

 2018-03-02 changes for new polymake version 3.2, support for jupyter notebooks

 2017-04-05 changes for new polymake version 3.1